saor48/project3/README.md

 - The main messaging section (blue box) is tested manually.
 - The structure analysis ( yellow box) uses atomated testing at /chat/test
 - Structural tests are limited to the single phrases that the app can currently handle.
+- Note that correctness is limited to the data contained in the wordlist and verblist files
+- The word list contains abot 8000 words, the verb list has about 1200 verbs.
 ### Main Section Tests:
 - Submit a message with correct spelling results in phrase appearing in main box without any brackets and scored correctly.